AndrewEllis93/Print-Tuning-Guide/README.md

 You should now see increasing pressure advance values reporting to the g-code terminal as the print progresses.

-Alternatively, you can temporarily add the command at the end in your start g-code.
+<sup>\* *Certain patterns in your start g-code can cancel the tuning tower. \

-\* <sup>*Certain patterns in your start gcode can cancel the tuning tower. \
+\* It does not matter how quickly you enter the command, as it is based on height.*\
-\* It does not matter how quickly you enter the command, as it is based on height.*</sup>
+\* Alternatively, you can temporarily add the tuning tower command after your start g-code</sup>

 **4)** Allow the print to run until it starts showing obvious issues/gaps.
 Then you may cancel.